MarcMeszaros/nectar-frontend-challenge/README.md

 Locations represent a physical location where caps and inventory can be found.

 ### Inventory (`/inventory`)
 The inventory endpoint represents all the items that a bar or establishment contains.
 Each inventory record is associated to a product.
-A location could hive inventory items without a cap.
+A location could have inventory items without a cap.

 ### Devices (`/devices`)
 Devices are Nectar caps.
-The records contain their current status and the product they are configured to measure.
+The records contain their last status and the product they are configured to measure.
 It is possible to have multiple caps on the same product.